mmondics/aiops-z/README.md

 #### Resource Management

-83. **From the left-side menu, navigate to Resource Management.**
+56. **From the left-side menu, navigate to Resource Management.**

     ![resource-management](images/resource-management.png)

     Similar to Turbonomic, you will see that CP4AIOps integrated the Instana Application Perspectives.

-84. **Click the link for the Robot Shop Microservices Application.**
+57. **Click the link for the Robot Shop Microservices Application.**

     ![resource-management-2](images/resource-management-2.png)

     You now have a scoped view of just the resources associated with the Robot Shop Microservices Application - all of the Kubernetes objects such as pods, services, and routes, but also the individual application components within the containers such as `.jar` files and even the API calls made to each endpoint.

-    You also might also see some *incidents* in this view.
-You will look more at these later on.

 #### Automations

-85. **From the left-side menu, navigate to Automations**.
-If there are any filters applied, click the Clear Filters button to see all of the Policies.
+58. **From the left-side menu, navigate to Automations**.
+If there are any filters applied, you can clear them by clicking the filter button and unchecking any that are applied.

     ![automations-policies](images/automations-policies.png)